-The board's role is to provide entrepreneurial leadership of the company within a framework of prudent and effective controls which enables risk to be assessed and managed.
+The board's role is to provide entrepreneurial leadership of the company within a framework of prudent and effective controls and appropriate behaviours which enables risk to be assessed and managed.
 The board should set the company's strategic aims, ensure that the necessary financial and human resources are in place for the company to meet its objectives and review management performance.
-The board should set the company's values and standards and ensure that its obligations to its shareholders and others are understood and met.
+The board should set and uphold the company's values and standards and ensure that its obligations to its shareholders and others are understood and met.

 All directors must take decisions objectively in the interests of the company.

-As part of their role as members of a unitary board, non-executive directors should constructively challenge and help develop proposals on strategy.
+As part of their role as members of a unitary board, non-executive directors should constructively challenge and help develop proposals on strategy and behaviours.
 Non-executive directors should scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance.
 They should satisfy themselves on the integrity of financial information and that financial controls and systems of risk management are robust and defensible.
 They are responsible for determining appropriate levels of remuneration of executive directors and have a prime role in appointing, and where necessary removing, executive directors, and in succession planning.

-- A.1.1 The board should meet sufficiently regularly to discharge its duties effectively.
+A.1.1 The board should meet sufficiently regularly to discharge its duties effectively.
 There should be a formal schedule of matters specifically reserved for its decision.
-The annual report should include a statement of how the board operates, including a high level statement of which types of decisions are to be taken by the board and which are to be delegated to management. - A.1.2 The annual report should identify the chairman, the deputy chairman (where there is one), the chief executive, the senior independent director and the chairmen and members of the nomination, audit and remuneration committees.
-It should also set out the number of meetings of the board and those committees and individual attendance by directors. - A.1.3 The chairman should hold meetings with the non-executive directors without the executives present.
-Led by the senior independent director, the non-executive directors should meet without the chairman present at least annually to appraise the chairman's performance (as described in A.6.1) and on such other occasions as are deemed appropriate. - A.1.4 Where directors have concerns which cannot be resolved about the running of the company or a proposed action, they should ensure that their concerns are recorded in the board minutes.
-On resignation, a non-executive director should provide a written statement to the chairman, for circulation to the board, if they have any such concerns. - A.1.5 The company should arrange appropriate insurance cover in respect of legal action against its directors.
+The annual report should include a statement of how the board operates, including a high level statement of which types of decisions are to be taken by the board and which are to be delegated to management.
+It should also report on the values and behaviours of the company and on the steps taken to manage the risk that arise in companies from these areas.

+A.1.2 The annual report should identify the chairman, the deputy chairman (where there is one), the chief executive, the senior independent director and the chairmen and members of the nomination, audit and remuneration committees.
+It should also set out the number of meetings of the board and those committees and individual attendance by directors1.

+A.1.3 The chairman should hold meetings with the non-executive directors without the executives present.
+Led by the senior independent director, the non-executive directors should meet without the chairman present at least annually to appraise the chairman's performance (as described in A.6.1) and on such other occasions as are deemed appropriate.

+A.1.4 Where directors have concerns which cannot be resolved about the running of the company or a proposed action, they should ensure that their concerns are recorded in the board minutes.
+On resignation, a nonexecutive director should provide a written statement to the chairman, for circulation to the board, if they have any such concerns.

+A.1.5 The company should arrange appropriate insurance cover in respect of legal action against its directors.

+1 Provisions A.1.1 and A.1.2 overlap with FSA Rule DTR 7.2.7 R; Provision A.1.2 also overlaps with DTR 7.1.5 R (see Schedule C).

-A.2 Chairman and chief executive
+A.2 Chairman and Chief Executive